Why You Need a Healthy Eating Plan

-But, it’s also true for most of us that “eat healthy” is easier said than done.
-We’re too busy, and the lure of convenience foods and pre-cooked meals is too great.
+But, it’s also true for most women that “eat healthy” is easier said than done.
+We don’t really have a healthy eating plan, we’re too busy, and the lure of convenience foods and pre-cooked meals is too great.
 So we end up feeding our bodies junk – highly processed foods, fast foods, sweets, salty snacks and sodas.

 If eating well seems like an impossible goal, don’t be discouraged.
 This post is the first in a 4-part Healthy Eating 101 series.
-The goal of the series is to provide simple, practical ideas we can use to eat nutritious, delicious foods – to feed our bodies well – without breaking the bank or keeping us in the kitchen until midnight every night!
-And it all starts with two crucial ingredients – organization and a plan.
+The goal of the series is to provide simple, practical ideas you can use to eat nutritious, delicious foods – to feed your body well – without breaking the bank or keeping you in the kitchen until midnight every night!
+And it all starts with two crucial ingredients – getting organized and creating a health eating plan.

-Part 1 – Get Organized and Make a Plan
+Healthy Eating 101, Part 1 – Get Organized and Make a Healthy Eating Plan

 • Make healthy foods the easy choice.
 After you shop for the week, do a few simple things that will make it easy for everyone in the family to eat well.
 Make small bags or containers of snacks that children or adults can grab and go, like grapes. carrot sticks, nuts, dried fruit, and cheese cubes.
 Cut up fruits and vegetables and put them in a convenient location in the refrigerator.
 Make a tossed salad large enough for several meals (doing all of the cutting and chopping only once saves a lot of time!)